Puteaux

 Puteaux (/fr/) is a commune in the western suburbs of Paris, France.
 It is located in the heart of the Hauts-de-Seine department, 8.7 km from the centre of Paris.

-La Défense, Paris's business district hosting the tallest buildings in the metropolitan area, spreads over the northern part of Puteaux and parts of the neighbouring communes Courbevoie and Nanterre.
+La Défense, Paris's business district hosting the tallest buildings in the metropolitan area, extends over the northern part of Puteaux and parts of the neighbouring communes Courbevoie and Nanterre.
 The inhabitants of Puteaux are called Putéoliens in French.

 History

 In 1148 Abbot Suger, the chief minister of kings Louis VI and Louis VII, established a landed estate named Putiauz, which went on to become a village of the same name.
 Suger also founded other settlements in the area, such as Carrières-sur-Seine, Vaucresson, and Villeneuve-la-Garenne, with the aim of attracting people into the region.
 This was reinforced by certain privileges which Suger granted to the inhabitants.

-The name Putiauz is likely to have come from the old French Putel, meaning a "quagmire" or "swamp", making reference to the condition of the area before it was drained for agriculture.
-But in another explanation, the name of Puteaux comes from the Latin word puteoli, the plural of puteolus, meaning "little wells" or "water holes".
+The name Putiauz is likely to have come from the Old French Putel, meaning "quagmire" or "swamp", a reference to the condition of the area before it was drained for agriculture.
+But according to another explanation, the name of Puteaux comes from the Latin word puteoli, the plural of puteolus, meaning "little wells" or "water holes".
 The spelling "Puteaux" is believed to have been first used in the sixteenth or seventeenth century.

-Legend has it that Puteaux inspired the story of the gadfly by Jean de La Fontaine.
+Legend has it that Puteaux inspired the fable of the gadfly by Jean de La Fontaine.

 During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.